QUT-Motorsport/QUTMS_ConfigApp/README.md

 To make changes to the backend, edit the files in `qev2-config/python/`.
 The main python file is `qev2-config/python/api.py` which contains a Flask server.

-**TODO:** At the time of writing, communications between the frontend and backend are performed through the `GraphQL` protocol, which is good for large, long-term projects but is unnecessarily complex for our use-case and skill level.
-We should tear this up and replace it with the regular Flask RESTful protocol.

 ## Experimentation via Jupyter Lab

 First install jupyter lab (I will provide a conda environment eventually, for now just `pip install jupyterlab`)